6 Reasons Nobody Is Downloading Your Gated Content

 1. Your website doesn’t attract enough visitors

-A classic marketing funnel has website visitor conversions within the top stage — and new customers at the bottom stage.
+A classic marketing funnel places website visitor conversions at the top stage and new customers at the bottom.

-To add more prospects to the top of the funnel, you need to drive more traffic toward un-gated content, which will drive more people toward your gated content.
+To add more prospects to the top of the funnel, you need to drive more traffic to ungated content, which will attract more people to your gated content.

 One way to attract more website visitors is by consistently publishing valuable blog content for your audience.
 Distributing your original content across multiple channels is also more critical than ever.

-Consider optimizing your landing page for search so that the page directly attracts more organic search visitors.
+Consider optimizing your landing page for search so it directly attracts more organic search visitors.

 2. You don’t have contextual calls to action